Mentor Research Institute

 High Level Guidance

 Value-based payment (VBP) contracting for psychotherapy services involves reimbursement models that emphasize the quality and outcomes of care rather than just the volume of services provided.
-Value-based contracting is high risk and very complex business venture if you do not have expert knowledge, the right business structure, financial resources, and experience with contracting, administering contracts, internal auditing, navigating Federal and State Laws, and risk management.
+Value-based contracting is high risk and very complex business venture if you do not have expert knowledge, the right business structure, financial resources, and experience with contracting, administering contracts, independent certified internal auditing, and the ability to navigate risk, Federal and State Laws.

 Provider practices can expect that the costs of providing “value” and achieving Healthplan “targets” are by design more expensive than the reimbursement incentive for the additional work requirements.
 Healthplans will offer providers an incentive designed for a probable to almost certain risk of financial loss.
 “Buyer beware.”
 Provider practices must negotiate for a reasonable profit.
 Unless you have expert knowledge, and leverage to be paid more, you will find it impossible to lower the risk of failure and increase the incentive for success; unless you are prepared to say “Sorry.
 We will not be signing a new contract.”
 This is what Physician and hospital systems in Oregon have done over the in the past 5 years.
 This is most common with contracts for Medicare advantage.